oluwaseyiolukoya/propertyhub_v1/docs/DATABASE_SETUP_COMPLETE.md

 ---

 **🎉 Congratulations!
-Your PropertyHub backend is now running with a real PostgreSQL database!**
+Your Contrezz backend is now running with a real PostgreSQL database!**